Application Traffic Management Definition

 Does VMware NSX Advanced Load Balancer Offer Application Traffic Management Solutions?

 Yes.
-Avi delivers multi-cloud application services such as load balancing and ingress controller services for containerized applications with microservices architecture through dynamic service discovery, ATM, and web application security.
+The VMware NSX Advanced Load Balancer delivers multi-cloud application services such as load balancing and ingress controller services for containerized applications with microservices architecture through dynamic service discovery, ATM, and web application security.
 Container Ingress provides scalable and enterprise-class Kubernetes ingress traffic management, including local and global server load balancing (GSLB), web application firewall (WAF), and performance monitoring, across multi-cluster, multi-region, and multi-cloud environments.
-Avi integrates seamlessly with Kubernetes for microservices and container orchestration and security.
+The VMware NSX Advanced Load Balancer integrates seamlessly with Kubernetes for microservices and container orchestration and security.